psychemedia/island-storynotes/smuggling_tales.md

 saw the Peace of Amiens and the National Debt of England raised to 520,000,000/.
 It also saw Wheeler paying out

-s. d, 'For cloth for shirts ' ; : .
+s. d, 'For cloth for shirts '; : .
 12 O 'For gloves. ' ' , ' .
 2 0 * For four handkerchiefs .
 3 0 ' Pare of trousers and maken 8 0 ' Buttons for westcote , .
-F ; 4'
+F; 4'

 This year 'the measure of copperus at Atherfield Rock was 57 bags, 1*l.* 0*s.* 9*d.*' On March 6, he says, ' I Jaid out four bushels of lime and half a hundred bricks for reparing the house on John Whiller's account.
 1*l.* 10*s.*'